chad-russell/bluebuild/README.md

   ```

 The `latest` tag will automatically point to the latest build.
 That build will still always use the Fedora version specified in `recipe.yml`, so you won't get accidentally updated to the next major version.

+## First Boot

+After installation, you'll need to:

+1. Reboot your system (if you haven't already after installation)
+2. For Tailscale: Run `sudo tailscale up` to authenticate and connect to your tailnet
+3. For Nix: Run `/usr/bin/install-nix.sh` to install the Nix package manager

 ## ISO